AnkiMonkey/AnkiHelperApp/README.md

 ## TO-DO-LIST
--converting directly jpg as width=450 in app, upon trying, this resulted in blurry jpg in ANKI -this bug persistent in other resizing add-ons
+-converting directly jpg as width=450 in app, upon trying, this resulted in blurry jpg in ANKI

+-this bug persistent in other resizing add-ons

--for now, resizing solved by doing manually in ANKI (adding htlm of Personal Notes with 'width=450') -if needed, adding complex Excel fctions to work with internal data within sheets (e.g. VLOOKUP)
+-for now, resizing solved by doing manually in ANKI (adding htlm of Personal Notes with 'width=450')

+-adding complex Excel fctions to work with internal data within sheets (e.g. VLOOKUP)

+-adding dropdown lists w/ conditional formatting